CT712 LANforge RF Noise Generator and RADAR Simulator

 -

-This specifies the time (in micro-seconds) between starting to generate a pulse.
+This specifies the time (in microseconds) between starting to generate a pulse.

 This is also known as "Pulse Repetition Interval (PRI)".